cartigli/vault/xsorted()/III SQL/III Relational Schema.md

 3 & 3.7.2019 & 3 & 10 \\
 \hline
 \end{array}$$
-For the table above, the values in date-of-purchase and item-code can be seen multiple times, as epexted
+For the table above, the values in date-of-purchase and item-code can be seen multiple times, as expected

 [ Primary Key ]
 Purchase-No is unique, it will not repeat ever